-The sax mouthpiece can be made in different materials: metal, plastic, hard rubber, wood or crystal.
+The sax mouthpiece can be made in different materials: metal, plastic, hard rubber, wood, crystal and new polymers.
 There are three major criteria for the material choice:

-The solidity of the material is important, but perhaps even more important is the mouth comfort and the non-toxicity characteristics.
-For this, Syos ABS plastic mouthpieces are a very good option.
-In addition to customization and affordability advanages, they have been officially certified as"non toxic.
+Syos mouthpieces are made in SCAL3D, a new material specifically designed for 3D printing.
+It offers a very good comfort and durability, and keep the excellent acoustic properties of the mouthpieces.
+In addition, it has officially been certified as "non toxic".
 Metal saxophone mouthpieces, often used by jazz musicians, are regarded as less comfortable in the mouth, especially when played outside in the cold.
 Hard rubber is better in this respect but has the disadvantage that when aging, the sulfuric acid in the vulcanized rubber escapes, making the mouthpiece turn yellow-green.
-Saxophone mouthpieces made of and crystal glass and wood are appreciated by some saxophonists but are rare mainly to do with thier lack of durability.
-The quality of durability is also extemely important fo any mouthpiece since even slight damage through impacts or scratching could impair sound quality.
+Saxophone mouthpieces made of and crystal glass and wood are appreciated by some saxophonists but are rare mainly to do with their lack of durability.
+The quality of durability is also extremely important fo any mouthpiece since even slight damage through impacts or scratching could impair sound quality.

 Choosing the best saxophone mouthpiece